UnicoLab/FlowyML/docs/core/steps.md

 # Steps 👣

-Steps are the atomic units of work in UniFlow pipelines.
+Steps are the atomic units of work in flowyml pipelines.
 They transform regular Python functions into tracked, cacheable, retriable building blocks.

 > [!NOTE]
 > **What you'll learn**: How to design reusable, testable steps that compose into production pipelines